Carloslee96/EyetrackingAnalysis-/README.md

 # EyetrackingAnalysis-
-Eye-tracking Analysis for Performance Assessment in Colonoscopy numpy 1.13.1 matplotlib 2.0.2
+The projec aims to study Eye-tracking Analysis for Performance Assessment in Colonoscopy.
+The programming of the project is based on Pygaze Open eye-tracking source.

+numpy 1.13.1
+matplotlib 2.0.2